piotrekjeremicz/SwiftyGTFS/README.md

-# gtfs-swift
+# GTFS

-The General Transit Feed Specification written in Swift language
+The General Transit Feed Specification written in Swift.